Use iCloud with the Photos app

-You can also share albums on the web so anyone with the link can view them—even if they don’t use iCloud.
+You can also share albums on the web so anyone with the link can view them - even if they do not use iCloud.

 My Photo Stream

-Note: My Photo Stream isn’t available for new accounts.
+Note: My Photo Stream is not available for new accounts.
 If you use iCloud for Windows, My Photo Stream is only available in version 7.

 When you turn on My Photo Stream on a device, the following happens: